Broker-Sales Agent: Florida’s Virtual Beverage Manufacturer

 Whether BSAs can play this useful go-between role between Florida breweries is a bit less clear.
 Florida Statutes Section 561.14(4), which authorizes the BSA license clearly permits sales by the BSA to licensed breweries without qualification.
 In contrast, Florida Statutes 561.221(2)(c), which was added to the Florida Beverage Laws in 2015, states: “Malt beverages and other alcoholic beverages manufactured by another licensed manufacturer, including any malt beverages that are owned in whole or in part by the manufacturer but are brewed by another manufacturer, must be obtained through a licensed distributor that is not also a licensed manufacturer, a licensed broker or sales agent, or a licensed importer” (emphasis added).
 Further complicating the matter, the Florida Senate analyses of that 2015 bill described Section 561.221(2)(c) this way: “Requires all malt beverages and other alcoholic beverages that are not manufactured at a brewery owned by the brewer to be obtained through a distributor, an importer, a sales agent, or a broker” (emphasis added).
 Further changes to the Florida Beverage Laws or regulations from the ABT might be required to clear up this statutory discrepancy.

 Are you interested in starting a Florida virtual beverage manufacturer?
-We’d love to discuss it with you.
-Contact us at email@example.com to schedule a 15-minute introductory call at no charge.
+Contact us to schedule a consultation with a beverage attorney.